rafaelmata357/Track-and-graph-covid-data/README.md

 - scale: Option to select between Log or Linear scale for the y axis of the graphs
 - country : specify the countries to plot the data
 - tf  : Time frame option [daily, weekly, monthly]
-- dash: Dashboard number to display [1,2,3]
+- dash: Dashboard number to display [1,2,3,4]
 - start: start date format yyyy-mm-dd
+- end: end date format yyyy-mm-dd

 From terminal command line execute: